RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 1. Each labeller is paired with an engineer for a daily job.
 Each job has a bounty, e.g. 10 Doge.
 Only the engineer knows the bounty.
 2. Labellers label 5 images a day, for example dogs vs cats.
 Engineers do not observe the data or this process.
 3. Once labelling is done, the engineer "trains" a model on the new data and records an accuracy.
 Labellers do not observe this process.
-4. If the labelling is perfect, the full bounty is received; if partially correct, a fraction of bounty is received; if no labels are correct, no bounty is received.
+4. If labelling is perfect, the full bounty is received; if partially correct, a fraction of the bounty is received; if no labels are correct: no bounty.
 Labelling quality is signalled through the model accuracy that the engineer observes after "training the model".
 5. The engineer allocates a fraction of the bounty to the labeller.
 The labeller is notified of the amount they receive once allocated - but not the amount the engineer receives!

 Step five is where rational choice theory says the engineer should take all of the bounty and pay the labeller $\epsilon > 0$.
 That's where things get interesting...